 Found in phenomenal numbers around Bloemfontein in South Africa, the African Rock Pigeon (or ‘African Grouse’) is an unbelievably exciting bird to shoot!
-These flighty birds duck and dive at speeds of 55 mph presenting a challenge to the best of Shots.
-They truly are like no other bird you have shot anywhere in the World and are considered to be the most challenging in the world of wingshooting.
-The Rock Pigeon is not a “dove” nor really a pigeon, but a bird with uncanny speed and the ability to out-jinx most situations.
-Rock Pigeon make Grouse look easy!
+These flighty birds duck and dive at speeds of 55 mph presenting a challenge to even the very best of shots.
+They truly are like no other bird you have shot anywhere in the World and are considered to be the most challenging in the world of wing shooting.
+The Rock Pigeon is not a “dove” nor a pigeon, but a bird with uncanny speed and the ability to out-jinx most situations.
+Rock Pigeon Shooting makes Grouse Shooting look easy!

 7 nights with 6 days shooting

 3 days Rock Pigeon shooting in Bloemfontein followed by duck, driven guineafowl and francolin for the remaining 3 days

 $5,200 (£4,200)* per Gun for 6 Guns – fully inclusive